Anishinaabe Keeshigun

 Artisan Demonstrations

-These artisan demonstrations honour the heritage and knowledge of Indigenous Peoples.
+These artisan demonstrations honour the heritage, knowledge and talents of Indigenous Peoples.

 • Snowshoe weaving with Darren Lentz